 The cool thing about freelancing in any field is that you don’t really work for anyone, so you have the option to turn down job opportunities too!
 If something isn’t appealing to you and someone is trying to underpay you – byeee Felicia.
 Respectfully.

+You don’t have to work with everyone who wants to work with you.
 Always remember that it’s a two-way street!
 You are your own brand and you have the power of a CEO in your own business.
 Don’t ever forget that you don’t owe people anything.
-YOU are the prize, my love!
+YOU are the prize, my love! *Cue confetti*.

-7. Communication and networking in freelancing is key
+7. Communication and building relationships in freelancing is key

 8. Find your people